On-the-run paedophile back in court

 On-the-run paedophile back in court after suicide bid

-A paedophile who went on the run and tried to commit suicide has appeared back in court.
+A paedophile who went on the run and tried to kill himself has appeared back in court.

 An arrest warrant was issued for 71-year-old Bryan Davies when he failed to turn up to Mold Crown Court last week.